pratikshaparsewar/omdb-movie-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Deployed Project
-The project can be accessed here: https://omdb-movie-nominations.herokuapp.com/

 ## Project information

 The Project was built using REACT JS.
 I incorporated REACT Hooks and Context API to faciliate API calls to OMDB Free Open Source API.
-The project is deployed using Heroku.

 ## Available Scripts